Skip to content

 Travelling to Zambia?

-Prepare for your trip and buy Zambian currency from Manor FX today.
-Our amazing exchange rates mean you’ll get more ZMW cash to spend.
 We’ll deliver your Zambian Kwacha banknotes securely to your home or workplace.

-Or you can pick them up from our bureau near Heathrow.
-Manor FX provides speedy delivery times and a fuss-free online ordering process for your Zambian kwacha travel money.
+Manor FX provides speedy delivery times and a fuss-free online ordering process for your GBP to ZMW conversion.

-Zambian travel money:
+Zambian travel money

-Here are some useful facts about cash and card payments and the currency of Zambia.
+Get ready to explore Zambia.
+Here are some useful facts about cash and card payments and the currency of Zambia (currency code ZMW)

 Where can you get Zambian kwacha?